mspnp/aks-baseline/01-prerequisites.md

    az login --allow-no-subscriptions -t <Replace-With-ClusterApi-AzureAD-TenantId>
    ```

-   :bulb: The general recommedation here is to use two different tenants for RBAC at the Azure subcription and AKS cluster levels.
-For more information, please refer to our [AKS Baseline](https://github.com/mspnp/aks-secure-baseline).

 1. Validate that the new saved tenant id is correct one for Kubernetes Cluster API authorization

    ```bash